One of the world's top sniper rifle-makers

 The company started in the 1970s when work colleagues and shooting enthusiasts Dave Walls and David Caig started to create working replicas of Colt revolvers.
 Their first attempt was so successful that they started their own company to design target rifles.
 They came into contact with Malcolm Cooper, the shooting gold medallist at the 1984 and 1988 Olympic Games and world champion in non-Olympic rifle disciplines.
 The trio were the driving force behind the formation of Accuracy International.

 The company has had a turbulent history, including ownership by private equity form 3i, going into administration in 2005 and then being bought out by its current management team.
 For all its corporate ups and downs, it has emerged as one of the foremost suppliers of high accuracy, robust and reliable sniper rifles in the world.
+Its most recent filed accounts reported that rifle production was at a record high and the business is healthy and stable.

 From its factory in Portsmouth, its rifles are the weapons of choice for military marksmen and special forces operatives in more than 60 countries.